rgt47/zztab2fig/docs/README_COMPREHENSIVE.md

 ## Acknowledgments

-- The `kableExtra` package for LaTeX table generation capabilities
+- The `kableExtra` package for LaTeX table generation
+- The `broom` package for model tidying
 - The R Core Team for the R statistical computing environment
 - The LaTeX Project for the typesetting system
-- Contributors and users who provided feedback and testing